Responsible Conduct of Research

 Upcoming Events

-Mar 20, 2024: RCR Workshop: Obtaining and Maintaining IACUC Approval at MARC - Management & Advanced Research
+Jan 30, 2026: RCR Workshop: Text Recycling (AKA "Self-Plagiarism") in Research Writing at MARC - Management & Advanced Research

-Apr 3, 2024: RCR Workshop: Peer Review at MARC - Management & Advanced Research
+Feb 18, 2026: RCR Workshop: Research Data Management at MARC - Management & Advanced Research

-Presented by: Maria Melendez-Vargas, Kourtey Wilson, and Caridad Bassols, IRB Coordinators The Office of Research Integrity will be providing a training on obtaining IRB approval.
-Students, faculty, and staff are… [...]
+Presented by: Maria Melendez-Vargas and Kourtey Wilson, IRB Coordinators The Office of Research Integrity will be providing training on obtaining IRB approval.
+Students, faculty, and staff are encouraged to attend [...]

 Today’s workshop- Sep 29, 2022: RCR: Plagiarism at PC 441 has been postponed until further notice.
 Thank you to everyone who showed interest and registered!
 Please be on the lookout for future workshops.
 Stay safe!